 Osmach 100 micrograms/h transdermal patch

 Read all of this leaflet carefully before you start using this medicine because it contains important information

 • Keep this leaflet.
 You may need to read it again.

-If you have any further questions, ask your doctor or pharmacist.
+• If you have any further questions, ask your doctor, pharmacist or nurse.

 if their signs of illness are the same as yours.

 this leaflet.
 See section 4.

 What is in this leaflet: